-- Never use force as a form of punishment - Try to diffuse situations before they escalate - Keep parents informed of any sanctions, inline with the School's behaviour policy - Ensure all incidents are reported to the Health and Safety Team at Local Authority (Maintained Schools) or Governing Body (VA / Academies).
+- Never use force as a form of punishment - Try to diffuse situations before they escalate - Keep parents informed of any sanctions, in line with the School's behaviour policy - Ensure all incidents are reported to the Health and Safety Team at Local Authority (Maintained Schools) or Governing Body (VA / Academies).

+6.17.
 Care, Control and Physical Intervention

-All school personnel may legitimately intervene to present a student from committing a criminal offence, injuring themselves or others, causing damage to property, engaging in behaviour prejudicial to good order and to maintain good order and discipline.
-School personnel should have regard to the health and safety of themselves and others.
+All school personnel may legitimately intervene to prevent a student from committing a criminal offence, injuring themselves or others, causing damage to property, engaging in behaviour prejudicial to good order and to maintain good order and discipline.
+School personnel should have regard to the health and safety of themselves and others and always work to the individual schools behaviour management policy.